-The winter meeting, held at the Adirondack League Club, is the real highlight of our year and is very well attended by our members and their guests.
+The fall meeting, held at the Adirondack League Club, is the real highlight of our year and is very well attended by our members and their guests.
 The meeting starts on Friday evening with cocktails and dinner followed by our annual auction fundraiser….the auction is a fun and entertaining part of the meeting.
 Saturday morning following breakfast we hold a members meeting which features presentations and discussion on a wide range of Adirondack issues affecting private landowners.
 Many ALA members come early to this event to enjoy some of beautiful scenery and outdoor activities.
 This is one event you don’t want to miss.

 Scenes from the Winter 2015 Membership Meeting.

-2016 ALA Winter Meeting Report
+2017 ALA Fall Meeting Report

 The Adirondack Landowners Association held their annual fall meeting recently at the Adirondack League Club.
 We were lucky to have some pleasant fall weather along with a great meeting and auction.

 We were very fortunate to have Venetia Lannon, Deputy Secretary for the Environment be part of our two day event.
 We started Friday with a tour of the Cornell Research Facility which is located at Little Moose Lake.
 Venetia and others learned about the 60 plus year history of coldwater fisheries research that has been done by Cornell in partnership with ALA members, most notably the Adirondack League Club.
 Many thanks to Dan Josephson for providing a first-rate experience.